DuneRaccoon/py-iconic-api/README.md

 # Iconic API Client for Python

-A Python client for interacting with the Iconic (SellerCenter) API.
+A Python client for efficiently interacting with the Iconic (SellerCenter) API.

 ## Features